My mom has breast cancer what can I do to help her?

 A little over a year ago, I married the love of my life and became instant “Bonus Mom” to a gorgeous toddler.
 She is precocious, creative, and full of energy.
 Sharing in her life has been a joy and a challenge.
 Mostly, it has been a lesson.
 She is one of the best teachers I’ve ever had, second only to my mother.

 Mom taught me about life and womanhood holistically.
 She passed on her knowledge not just through the way that she raised me, but through her very way of being.
-There was a refreshing wisdom inherent in almost everything she did, and for most of my life, I’ve been too young to understand it.
+There was a pearl of refreshing wisdom inherent in almost everything she did, and for most of my life, I’ve been too young to understand it.

 As I continue to mature, her multifaceted, fluid intelligence is beginning to take form for me.
 It’s a warm, simmering mixture of love, integrity, and freedom, combined alchemically to produce something more valuable than gold.
 My mother bathed me in this priceless broth, and although I haven’t always appreciated it, it’s a huge part of what makes me the woman that I am.